taktik/ozone-components/README.md

 # ozone-components

-Ozone-components is a library of Polymer and JavaScript modules that should facilitate development of web front-end for Ozone.
+Ozone-components is a library of Polymer and TypeScript modules that should facilitate development of web front-end for Ozone.
-Elements are available in JavaScript and typeScript.
+Elements are available with TypeScript type definition.

 Elements are split in 5 categories:
 - ozone-api: Provide low level interface to Ozone server.